Roger Pearson (anthropologist): Academic career in the U.S.

-In 1973 Pearson founded the Journal of Indo-European Studies, and in 1976 he founded Journal of Social, Political and Economic Studies.
+In 1973, Pearson founded the Journal of Indo-European Studies, and in 1976 he founded Journal of Social, Political and Economic Studies.
 In 1978 he took over the editorship of the journal Mankind Quarterly, which had originally been founded in 1960 by Robert Gayre, Henry Garrett, Corrado Gini, Ottmar von Verschuer and Reginald Ruggles Gates.

-According to Pearson, in 1966 he toured the southern US and Caribbean, and in 1967 he visited South Africa, Rhodesia and Mozambique.

-In 1971 he was appointed chair of the department of Anthropology Comparative Religious Studies at the USM.
+In 1971, he was appointed chair of the department of Anthropology Comparative Religious Studies at the USM.
 According to William Tucker's description, he fired most of the non-tenured faculty, hiring instead scholars such as Robert E. Kuttner and Donald A. Swan, both with similar political backgrounds to Pearson.
 The dean at USM later stated that Pearson had "used his post as an academic façade to bring in equal-minded fanatics."
-Pearson himself states that this is untrue and that "It is true that two faculty members from the formerly separate Religion department, which had recently been merged with Pearson's department to create a larger, combined department of Anthropology, Philosophy and Religion, were terminated, but this act was ordered by the Administration and not by the department Chair, Pearson."

-In 1974 Pearson was appointed Professor and Dean of Academic Affairs and Director of Research at Montana Tech.
+In 1974, Pearson was appointed Professor and Dean of Academic Affairs and Director of Research at Montana Tech.
 During his tenure as dean, the school received $60,000 from the Pioneer Fund to support Pearson's academic research and publishing activities.
 When a journalist called the various universities at which Pearson had held positions, Montana Tech officials stated they were unaware that Pearson was the person who had edited Western Destiny, a periodical laden with many pro-South Africa, anti-Communist and anti-racial mixing articles, who had penned both articles and pamphlets for Willis Carto's Noontide Press.
 These race-oriented titles included: "Eugenics and Race" and "Early Civilizations of the Nordic Peoples."

 Pearson's work in publishing the work of "scholars who are supportive of a free enterprise economy, and a firm and consistent foreign policy and a strong national defense" was commended by President Ronald Reagan for his "substantial contribution to promoting and upholding those ideals and principles that we value at home and abroad."